Why you should care

-Years of lawsuits, nasty viruses and hefty penalties have had quite a chilling effect on peer-to-peer platforms and illegal downloads.
-Plenty of people continue to download content illegally, of course.
-But the last decade’s popularity of iTunes, Netflix and Spotify — all legal avenues — proves that media conglomerates still hold the reins.
+Years of lawsuits, nasty viruses and hefty penalties imposed on peer-to-peer platforms or people downloading and sharing gigabytes upon gigabytes of copied movies and music has had quite a chilling effect.
+Plenty of people continue to illegally download media content, but the last decade’s popularity of iTunes, Netflix and Spotify — all legal avenues — proves that media conglomerates still hold the reins.

 Sounds too good to be true?
 Well, it sort of is.

 The application’s popcorn box mascot is downright cute, but let’s get real: Watching illegally distributed movies without paying for them is far from cute when you consider what’s really going on.
-Even though peer-to-peer sharing platforms are legal, applications like Popcorn Time could technically be illegal, because they create the perfect environment for consuming copyrighted content.
-In a statement to OZY, the Time 4 Popcorn team answered most of our questions, but had no comment when asked about the legal implications.
+Even though peer-to-peer sharing platforms are legal, what applications like Popcorn Time do by creating the prime environment for consuming copyrighted content could technically be illegal.
+In a statement to OZY, the Time 4 Popcorn team answered most of our questions but had no comment when asked about the legal implications.

-After the original Popcorn Time project shut down earlier this year, new versions of Popcorn Time popped up, thanks to the project’s open-source nature.
+After the original Popcorn Time project shut down earlier this year, new versions of Popcorn Time emerged thanks to the project’s open-source nature.
 The Time 4 Popcorn team call themselves “fans and users [who] were heavy users of the original project.”
-Hesitant to reveal much about their identities, they say they are “programmers from all around the world who have worked together on several projects prior to Popcorn [Time].”
+Understandably hesitant to reveal too much about their identities, they went so far as to say they are “programmers from all around the world who have worked together on several projects prior to Popcorn [Time].”

 Time 4 Popcorn boldly states on its homepage that Popcorn Time “will never be taken down,” while the Popcorn Time site posts a more cautious disclaimer: “Downloading copyrighted material may be illegal in your country.
 Use at your own risk.”